 Slovenian Films in Cannes

-In 2016 Slovenian cinematography will be presented for the seventh time, in the International Village in the South-East European Pavilion, together with the film institutions and filmmakers from Bulgaria, Bosnia and Herzegovina, Cyprus, Montenegro, Croatia, Macedonia, Serbia and Slovenia.
+In 2015 Slovenian cinematography will be presented for the sixth time, in the International Village in the South-East European Pavilion, together with the film institutions and filmmakers from Bulgaria, Bosnia and Herzegovina, Cyprus, Montenegro, Croatia, Macedonia, Serbia and Slovenia.
 The Slovenian part of the pavilion will function as the meeting point for all Slovenian filmmakers, coming to Cannes to present their already completed projects, seeking partners for their projects in development, and establishing all kinds of business contacts in the field of film.
-On Saturday, 14 May at 17:00, the Grossman Film and Wine Festival, which is to take place already for the twelfth time in July 2016, will be presented as well.
-This festival is a member of the European Fantastic Film Festivals Federation, which will also be presented in the pavilion besides the festival crew from Ljutomer.
+The team of the Slovenian Film Centre will be present at the Market between 14 and 22 May.

 A new professional initiative, the European Film Forum, will be organised at this year's festival in the context of the Creative Europe – MEDIA programme.
 The international conference on 18 May will be the central event, dedicated to the influence of digital technology on the film industry and its effects with regard to reaching new audiences.
 The event will be opened by the European Commissioner for Digital Economy and Society Günter Oettinger.
 In the European Pavilion, at the level of the MEDIA sub‑programme, Slovenia will be represented by Sabina Briški, representative of the Creative Europe Centre.

 More information at: